jmarkstevens/ReactPatterns/README.md

 # ReactPatterns

 A collection of simple react projects providing reusable components, startup and test examples.
 Its my react playground.
-I am now using webpack and babel for the build tool chain.
+I am using webpack and babel for the build tool chain.

-August 2016 - I have added linting with eslint.
+I have added linting with eslint.
 The linting rules are in .eslintrc.js.

 **React.15**
 *  Basic
 *  Basic Isometric/Universal
-*  Basic unit test with Mocha, Chai and Enzyme
-*  Drag and Drop
 *  Redux Electron
 *  Redux Fetch ajax
-*  Redux WebSocket
+*  Redux Pages
-*  ReFlux Pages
+*  Redux SocketIO
 *  ReFlux SuperAgent ajax
 *  ThirdParty
   *  GoogleMaps